pgh245340802/vision-website/README.md

     b.
 For merged images, a similar process is carried out.
 However, this time, not all images under the same projector position share the same disparity range.
 Instead, each image pair, e.g. pos01 and pos10, share the same disparity range.
 The program finds the minimum and maximum disparity for both images.
 Then, for the second position, it swaps and minimum and maximum and changes their signs.
 Then the program uses the minimum of the minimum and maximum of the maximum as the communal disparity range for these two positions.
 This range is written into a text file stored under each pos folder except for the last one since there are one fewer pair than positions.

 2. The program creates an HTML file named home.html, which contains a table of all scenes. **This is the one you should visit after the program is completed**.
 3. The program loops through all scene folders and adds one row for each scene.
-It also creates the following webpages for each scene: *scenename*-decoded.html, *scenename*-calib.html, *scenename*-xdisparity.html and *scenename*-ydisparity.html.
+It also creates the following webpages for each scene: *scenename*-description.html, *scenename*-ambient.html, *scenename*-decoded.html, *scenename*-calib.html, *scenename*-xdisparity.html and *scenename*-ydisparity.html.
 There are links to all of them on the home page.

 ### Important functions of the website

 1. There are previews of images from all camera positions under each main image, and the user can mouse over them to change the main images displayed.

-2. There are previews of images from all projector positions on the left of the row that has different projector positions, and the user can mouse over them to change the main images displayed.
+2. For the decoded pages, there are previews of images from all projector positions on the left of the row that has different projector positions, and the user can mouse over them to change the main images displayed.

+1. For the rectified images, the user can mouse over them to flip to the other view.

+1. For the unrectified ambient images, the user can mouse over them to flip to the ambient ball images.

-3. In each detailed scene page(decoded, xdisparity, ydisparity), the user can choose to view only the rectified images or only the unrectified ones.
+3. In each detailed scene page(ambient, decoded, xdisparity, ydisparity), the user can choose to view only the rectified images or only the unrectified ones.
 The user can also switch between viewing images in 400 width and 600 width.
 Finally, the user can also switch between spiral and jet pngs.

-## Potential Improvements:

-As the summer approaches an end, I have to leave the program as it is.
-However, the following improvements could be made to the program, either by myself after summer, or by another student who keeps working on the project.
-Once a improvement is completed, it will be marked italics.

-1. Update the text descriptions on the website to fit the new dataset.

-2. *Display the disparity range used to convert each pfm below each file name.*

-3. Some of the ydisparity images appear oddly blue.
-This might have something to do with the minimum and maximum values used to convert them from pfms to pngs.

-4. *The formatting of the webpage changes a bit after toggling between different buttons.
-It needs to stay the same.*

 ## Author